RCRA Permitted Treatment, Storage, and Disposal (TSD) Facilities

 What are TSD Facilities?

-TSD facilities are those services that carry out hazardous waste management by treating, storing, or disposing of hazardous wastes and hazardous waste materials using different methods.
+TSD facilities offer services that carry out hazardous waste management by the treatment, storage, or disposal of hazardous wastes and hazardous waste materials using different pre-approved methods.
 TSD facilities may focus their waste services and specialize in one or more of the activities related to waste treatment, storage, and hazardous waste disposal services.
 As such, TSD facilities are also often referred to as hazardous waste management facilities.

 What Operations Are Performed by TSD Facilities?